gogins/csound-webserver-opcodes/README.md

 webkit_open_uri i_webkit_handle, S_window_title, S_uri, i_width, i_height
 webkit_open_html i_webkit_handle, S_window_title, S_html, S_base_uri, i_width, i_height
 ```
-In addition, the following JavaScript interface to Csound ccan be defined in the
+In addition, the following JavaScript interface to Csound can be defined in the
 JavaScript context of each Web page opened by these opcodes by including the `csound.js`
-script.
+script in the page.
 As far as possible this interface is the same as that in `csound.hpp`.
-The methods
-of the `csound` object are:
+The methods of the `csound` object are:
 ```
 CompileCsdText
 CompileOrc